dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 CouchDB's B-Tree variant implements the multiversion concurrency control, saving a new document's revision as consequence of an update, an insert or a deletion.
 These revisions are used, essentially, to resolve [conflicts](http://guide.couchdb.org/draft/conflicts.html) arisen during replication.
 The revision ID, formerly another UUID, is stored into a reserved document's attribute called `_rev`.
+The attribute is accessible through the already quoted property `rev`.
 To update an existing document, you must always provide its current revision.
 CouchDB prevents the overwriting of an existent document if a new version of the same document is saved in the meantime.
 In case of a conflict, the application must fetch the last version, reconcile any changes, and try to make a new update.